07 Subtitling and audio description

 Upcoming cinema screenings of films with HOH subtitles and audio description across the UK and Ireland are advertised and promoted by Your Local Cinema, a website funded to disseminate this information to the public, and Your Local Cinema also offers a regularly updated online database of upcoming and past releases available with HOH subtitles and audio description.

-If information on a particular film isn’t yet available via the FDA schedule or Your Local Cinema, contact distributors direct to check if they plan to make films available with these files.
+If information on a particular film isn’t yet available via the FDA schedule or Your Local Cinema, contact its distributor to check if they plan to create the files.

 If you’re not screening from DCP but rather from DVD/Blu-ray, you can still run HOH subtitled or audio described screenings.